 For us, the high-quality delivery of learning is necessary to enhance the community response and thus the humanitarian aid delivered from the community to the community.
 Violet Syria is eager to step up the training and change it to comply with the standards for the quality of the learning.

 Localisation is a known topic around the humanitarian sector, however, for us local organisations it is difficult to reach the same standards as international organisations, as our access to certain resources and financial independence is very limited.
 The free HPass offer allowed us to reach certification and high-quality learning provision without depending on partners or project funding.

 Violet has recently become an HPass Certified Learning Provider…what does it mean for your organisation?

 The HPass Quality Review included the following two steps:

 - An Internal Review which was conducted from an advisor from RedR UK and lasted four months.

-- An External Quality Review which was conducted by HPass partner, Pearson, and lasted three months.
+- An External Quality Review which was conducted by HPass partner, Pearson, and took place over three months.